Costa Rican currency to USD exchange rates are published each day by the Banco Central de Costa Rica and can be traded on the free market.

 Generally, the best exchange rates for Costa Rica currency to US Dollar can be found at Banco de Costa Rica (Central Bank of Costa Rica) but you should look at private banks as some of them have really good rates for exchanging money.

-What you need to know when to exchange money at a bank office is that most banks practice high fees for any transaction they did not mention the long queues, increased number of papers you have to fill in, and the complicated procedures.
+What you need to know when to exchange Costa Rican currency to USD at a bank office is that most banks practice high fees for any transaction they did not mention the long queues, increased number of papers you have to fill in, and the complicated procedures.

 Paying with US dollars at shops, restaurants, bars, and supermarkets